 - A detailed description of what the individual will do while working or volunteering at the facility.
 If you are seeking an exemption on your own behalf, you do not need to include this job description.

 - A copy of the signed Criminal Record Statement (LIC-508) that was completed at the time of hire.
-If you are seeking an exemption on your own behalf, you do not need to include this.
+If you are seeking an exemption on your own behalf, a signed LIC-508 form is still required.

 - A written statement from the individual describing the events surrounding each conviction.